oyeKhadim/Web-Workers/README.md

 ## Installation

-To demostrate this project, just run "index.html" in any browser.
+To demostrate this project, Download this project and "index.html" in any browser.

 ## Usage